HonkingGoose/git-gosling/docs/configuring_git.md

 title: Configuring Git
 ---

-Before you can use Git, you'll need to configure it.
+Before you can use Git, you must configure it.

 ## Tell Git who you are

-Before you can do anything at all, you'll need to tell Git who you are.
+Git must know your username and email.
-This is important because every time you save your work Git uses this information.
+Every time you save your work with a commit, Git puts your username and email in the commit message.

-We'll use the `--global` flag so that Git will use this username and email for everything you do on this system.
+We'll use the `--global` option so that Git will use this username and email for everything you do on this system.

 If you want to override the global name or email address for a specific project, you can run the command without the `--global` option when you’re in that project.

 ### Username

-We'll tell Git what username to use when we create a commit.
+Tell Git your username:

 ```git
 $ git config --global user.name "Name Lastname"